 In January 2014, the Department for Work and Pensions (DWP) issued a circular (HB U1 2014) to local authorities saying that in cases where tenants have had a continuous claim for Housing Benefit since 1996 the size criteria rules should not have been applied.
 Continuous means for the same property (with some exceptions).

 This means that affected tenants will be able to apply to their local authority to have their claim reassessed under the correct rules and will be able to receive money backdated to April 2013.
 It does not matter how many bedrooms are in the home.
-The DWP has said that it will amend regulations so that any award will only last up to the point that new regulations come into effect.
+The DWP issued new regulations taking effect from 3 March 2014 to close this loophole, but tenants ca still apply now for a reassessment of their claim for the period April 2013 to March 2014.

 This may apply to: